 Sub Machine (2017 - present) are a live duo playing Electro-Rock, Prog-Rock, Art-Rock ...
 Sub Machine are Mark Day on vocals/ keys/ bass, and Danny Spink on drums.
 (Danny replaced Nick Mather in 2019.)

 The Feral 3 were a short lived trio (2016-17), which morphed into the duo of Sub Machine.
 The Feral 3 were Mark Day on vocals, keys and guitar; Dan Johnston on drums; Nick Mather on bass.
 Some of the songs became Sub Machine songs.
-A couple that didn't are below:
+A couple that didn't are linked to below:

 Music for contemporary theatre